peterevilla/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a libreary created by facebook written un JavaScrip.
+Introduced concepts like components that helps to create complex UI's with less use of code, everything is modular, allow to make changes in the DOM using a virtual DOM with less use of memory.

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.

+The state object is where you store property values that belongs to the component.

+When the state object changes, the component re-renders

 - [ ] Describe props.
+Props are arguments passed into React components

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.
+In react, the hook useEffect() it triggers everytime there isa  change in the virtual DOM.
+You can sync this effects using a state change passing it as a argument in the useEffect hook.

 ## Project Set Up